Today is April Fool’s Day – and my birthday – so let’s have some fun.

 Millais’ Hearts are Trumps (1872) was a triple-portrait challenge he undertook out of admiration for Sir Joshua Reynolds’ The Ladies Waldegrave (1780).

-Tissot’s rebel friend, Edouard Manet, painted Le déjeuner sur l’herbe in 1863, suffering its rejection from the 1863 Paris Salon and the scandal it created at the Salon des Refusés that year.
+Tissot’s rebel friend, Edouard Manet, painted Le déjeuner sur l’herbe in 1863, suffering its rejection from the Salon in 1863 and the scandal it created at the Salon des Refusés that year.
 Famously, Manet borrowed the subject from the Concert champêtre (by Titian, but attributed at the time to Giorgione).

 In the spring of 1865, Claude Monet, inspired by Manet, began his own Le déjeuner sur l’herbe, a massive canvas that he abandoned in 1866 due to financial pressures.

-In the meantime, at the 1865 Salon, James Tissot exhibited Spring, which received some praise because of its similarities to John Everett Millais’ Apple Blossoms (Spring), exhibited at London’s Royal Academy in 1859.
+In the meantime, at the Salon in 1865, James Tissot exhibited Spring, which received some praise because of its similarities to John Everett Millais’ Spring (Apple Blossoms), exhibited at London’s Royal Academy in 1859.

 Tissot has been accused of copying the formula for commercial success of his wealthy, older friend Alfred Stevens (1823 – 1906): paint beautiful women in gorgeous interiors, wearing stunning fashions, often with a distinctive touch of japonisme.